 But despite all the positive aspects of franchising, there are issues franchisors and franchisees have to manage in order to build and maintain a fruitful relationship.

 The foundation of this relationship is a solid local marketing strategy at both the national and local levels – including a social media strategy designed to build brand awareness, show brand consistency, unify the brand voice and serve as an extension of the customer service branch of the business.

 Social media isn’t just about catching up with distant relatives on Facebook or sniffing out the cutest dog influencers on Instagram – a well thought out and well executed strategy can have a huge impact on your business.

 Everyone from massive corporations to your local mom-and-pop shops are on social media.
 In fact, 96% of small businesses say they use social media as part of their marketing strategy.
 And it makes sense – social media has become increasingly popular with just about every demographic over the past few years.
 That means you can reach your audience faster and easier than ever before.

 Your audience will be looking for a steady stream of relevant, interesting and authentic content.
 As Soffront explains, maintaining an active presence on social media can help:

 Along with the positive aspects comes a challenge that businesses must tackle in order to find success on social media.
 Sprout Social discovered that the second most popular place for customers to discuss their customer service problems was through social media (in-person complaints took the number one spot).
-That means that an integral part of your social media strategy is how to deal with negative comments online.
+That means that an integral part of your own social media marketing strategy is how to deal with negative comments online.

 While this sounds daunting, the good news is the survey also found that 71% of people would be more likely to purchase from a brand after a positive experience on social media.
 That’s exciting.